GeopaymeEE/GeoIP-Lookup/README.md

 ### Library Information

-Some of the libraries were provided by the Maxmind and the latest versions can be found on github:
+The following APIs were provided by the Maxmind and the latest versions can be found on github:

 * geoip.inc
 * geoipcity.inc